MystenLabs/graphql-benchmark/README.md

 To run the Python scripts that interact with postgres, you will need to install libpq and the psycopg2 library.

+To replay a benchmark suite, add `--replay` as a flag.

 # Defaults

 - each query is run 10 times forwards, 10 times backwards.
 The first 3 runs of each set are considered warmup runs, and not included in `metrics` statistics.